 While not governed by mandated target asset allocations, investment decisions are shaped by the Board's internal investment guidelines which provide for a minimum of 20% of the total assets of the System to be invested in fixed income investments, such as bonds and cash equivalents.
 The Investment Committee continuously reviews expected rates of return and risk levels for all asset classes and seeks to construct portfolios consistent with the System's return objectives and risk management guidelines.
 The Investment Committee strives for appropriate investment diversification by allocating funds across a variety of asset classes and by selecting managers whose demonstrated performance reflects different management styles and asset class expertise.
 The performance of all investment managers is closely monitored, not only in relation to specific absolute objectives, but also in relation to other fund managers following the same or similar investment objectives.
-All Investment guidelines are monitored with the assistance of the Investment Advisor.
+All investment guidelines are monitored with the assistance of the Investment Advisor.

-Board Members, Participants and Beneficiaries Page 2 August 23, 2017
+Board Members, Participants and Beneficiaries Page 2 August 20, 2018

-The dedicated members of the Investment Committee met fifteen times over the course of the fiscal year.
+The dedicated members of the Investment Committee met seventeen times over the course of the fiscal year.
 The System's investments continued to be allocated with a focus on liquidity and risk management.
-Asset allocation moves over the year involved shifting equity exposures toward international markets and trimming allocations across several managers to manage overall portfolio volatility and risk.
-Three manager accounts were closed and five new manager accounts were opened during the fiscal year.
-To help maintain exposure to private investments there were three new commitments to private investment funds during the year.
+Asset allocation moves over the year involved shifting equity exposures toward international markets and repositioning the Fund's fixed income to benefit more from rising interest rates.
+Four manager accounts were closed and two new manager accounts were opened during the fiscal year.
+To help maintain exposure to private investments there were five new commitments to private investment funds during the year.

-The Fund's return for the 2017 fiscal year was 11.3%.
-The total System's annualized returns for the last 5, 10, 15 and 20 years are 8.3%, 6.1%, 7.8% and 7.5%, respectively, comfortably achieving the Fund's long-term real return objective of 3% over inflation.
-The System's long-term performance in the TUCS large public plan universe is in the top quartile for the ten-year period ended June 30, 2017.
+The Fund's return for the 2018 fiscal year was 10.6%.
+The total System's annualized returns for the last 5, 10, 15, and 20 years are 8.2%, 7.3%, 8.3%, and 7.2%, respectively, comfortably achieving the Fund's long-term real return objective of 3% over inflation.
+The System's long-term performance rankings in the TUCS large public plan universe are top quartile for the ten-year period and third quartile for the five-year period ending June 30, 2018.
 The System's longer-term results have been achieved with lower observed return volatility than the median for the universe, reflecting the System's longstanding focus on risk management.
-For the year ended June 30, 2017, the System's assets had a net increase of \$634.4 million, with investment gains comprising \$959.6 million.
+For the year ending June 30, 2018, the System's assets had a net increase of \$618.9 million, with investment gains comprising \$970.9 million.
+Investment gains include an adjustment of \$202 million in unrealized appreciation from Alternative Investments for the quarter ended June 30, 2018.